pareeohnos/ktrade/README.md

 If you're enjoying KTrade and want to help continue it's development, or just want to say thank you then you can sponsor me.

 [:heart: Sponsor me](https://github.com/sponsors/pareeohnos)

+### Sponsors

+A huge thank you to the following people, who have helped sponsor the development of KTrade

 ### Contributing